TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          - *sorting* is a required field used for ordering the items.

-         The field which is configured as “inline” is not used for data-storage any more but rather it's set to the number of records in the relation on each update, so the field should be an integer.
+         The field which is configured as "inline" is not used for data-storage any more but rather it's set to the number of records in the relation on each update, so the field should be an integer.